MS Signs vs. Symptoms: What is the Babinski Sign?

 While I’m sitting on the exam table with my legs dangling, the neurologist reaches for a metal object.
 He’s already poked me several times with the safety pin so I’m wondering what he plans to do with this larger pointy thing.
 He grasps my foot and scraps the object on the bottom of my foot along the outermost side and under the toes.
 My big toe jumps and the other toes look like they are trying to get away from the torture device.
-I have just demonstrated a positive Babinski sign.
+I have just demonstrated an upward motion Babinski sign.

 During a standard neurological exam, the doctor will test many reflexes, or involuntary responses to stimuli.
 Much of that is done with a rubber mallet as the doctor taps various tendons and measures the response.
 However not all reflex tests involve the rubber mallet.
 One very important reflex test involves scraping the bottom of the foot.